pragma-/Plang/README.md

 The `fn` statement returns a reference to the newly defined function.

 #### Type-checking
-Plang has a flexible type system that allows a mixture of dynamic run-time type inference and static compile-time type checking, known as gradual typing.
+Plang's type system allows a mixture of dynamic run-time type checking and static compile-time type checking.
+You can choose which parts of your program are dynamically or statically type checked by omitting or adding type annotations.
+This is called gradual typing.

-Type inference is useful for writing short concise code for embedding or prototyping, but runs the risk of run-time errors.
-Static typing is slightly more verbose, but gives you the safety of compile-time type checking.
-You can use a blend of both worlds in Plang.
+Here is a brief demonstration of the concept.
 Let's consider a simple `add` function.
-With no explicit type-specifiers, the function's return type and types of its parameters will default to the `Any` type:
+With no explicit type annotations, the function's return type and types of its parameters will default to the `Any` type:

     > fn add(a, b) a + b; print(type(add));
      Function (Any, Any) -> Any

 Plang will infer, at run-time, the types of its parameters and return value from the types of the arguments passed to it and the value returned.

     > fn add(a, b) a + b; add(3, 4)
      7